aaron-prindle/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 `DeclarativeValidationTakeover` will default to `false` initially in Beta.
 This way during the initial rollout we can "soak" and verify that the errors produced for a replaced validation rule (handwritten -> declarative) are identical.
 Over time the goal is to flip `DeclarativeValidationTakeover` to be default `true` such that for fields where declarative validation rules exist, they are used as the authoritative validation rule.

+#### Behavior for Mixed Validation Scenarios (Migrated Validations + "DV-Only" Validations)

+To allow new APIs (DRA, etc.) to use Declarative Validation without a handwritten fallback, we introduce the concept of "DV-Only" rules.
+These rules are permanent and always enforced for a given type.
+This creates a "mixed validation" scenario for an API type that contains both migrated DV rules and new DV-Only rules.

+*   **[Existing Case] API type with only migrated DV validations** (eg: ReplicationController, CSR):
+    *   Existing behavior is unchanged.
+The logic respects both the `DeclarativeValidation` and `DeclarativeValidationTakeover` feature gates as described above.

+*   **[NEW Case] API type with Mixed validations** (Migrated DV + DV-Only, like DRA):
+    *   All declarative validations (both Migrated and DV-Only) for these types will **always run**, regardless of the `DeclarativeValidation` gate's value.
+    *   Errors from **DV-Only** rules are **always shown** and are not controlled by any feature gate.
+    *   The `DeclarativeValidationTakeover` gate **only** controls which errors users see for the **Migrated DV** rules.

+This approach allows new workstreams to confidently adopt DV for new validation logic, establishing it as an official component, while preserving the safety and rollout controls for the ongoing migration of existing, handwritten rules.

 ### Linter

 As we transition from handwritten validation to a declarative approach using validation tags, a linter becomes essential to ensure the correct and consistent use of these tags.
 It will maintain the integrity of the validation process during and after the migration.
 It will also enforce the rules around using validation tags, preventing common mistakes (e.g. see Tri-state mutual exclusive option for handling zero values) and ensuring that the generated validation logic behaves as intended.